nRFCloud/nrf-mesh-cli/README.md

 1. Add or generate a new subnet on the gateway if a subnet other than the primary subnet is desired.
 2. Provision a new device into the mesh network using the desired subnet.
-3. Add or generate a new applicaiton key on the gateway.
+3. Add or generate a new application key on the gateway.
 4. Bind the new application key to the desired model within the element of the desired node.
 5. Set the publish parameters of the model within the element of the desired node.
 This includes setting the publish address which this models messages with be sent on.